Deloitte Insights and our research centers deliver proprietary research designed to help organizations turn their aspirations into action.

 Anjali Shaikh

-Anjali Shaikh is a senior manager and the experience director for the CIO Program, part of Deloitte’s Executive Accelerators.
+Anjali Shaikh is the managing director and the experience director for the CIO Program, part of Deloitte’s Executive Accelerators.
 In this role, Shaikh shapes customized experiences that enable technology executives to solve complex business challenges, shape the tech agenda, build and lead effective teams, and excel in their careers.
 She is responsible for leading teams and developing programs focused on strategically advising CIOs and technology leaders on managing rapid IT changes within organizations, connecting CIOs with their C-suite peers and boards, and providing insights and guidance throughout their career life cycle.

 • anjalishaikh@deloitte.com